My Best Advice for Joyous Solo Travel

 I confess that I’m wary of strangers when traveling solo.
 While I’m always super friendly with service people in restaurants and hotels, I don’t engage much with others, particularly if they strike me as overly friendly.

-I believe that one of the keys to success as a solo traveler is to embrace the solitude, to enjoy your own company, and to always look for ways in which to deepen your solo experience through enjoyment of the sites, the landscapes, and the passing parade of humanity.
+I believe that one of the keys to success as a solo traveler is to embrace the solitude, to enjoy your own company, and to always look for ways in which to deepen your solo experience through appreciation of the sites, the landscapes, and the passing parade of humanity.

 Put Safety First when Traveling Solo